seoplanotx/JFKRAG/README.md

 - `/pages/api/query.js`: Serverless API route for handling queries
 - `/pages/index.js`: Main user interface
-- `/scripts/ingest-documents.js`: Document ingestion script with automatic fetching
+- `/scripts/ingest-documents.js`: Document ingestion script with automatic NARA page scraping
 - `/scripts/setup-vercel-env.js`: Setup script for environment variables
 - Pinecone for vector search
 - OpenRouter for embeddings and generation

 This is a simplified frontend that connects directly to Pinecone.
-The document ingestion process automatically downloads JFK documents and prepares them for the vector database.
+The document ingestion process automatically downloads JFK documents from the National Archives and prepares them for the vector database.